sarahmohamed414/powermax/volume_role/README.md

 ### Status Display (Always Block)
 Provides feedback on whether the volume was created successfully, already exists, or failed.

+## Usage Instructions

+1. Define the required variables in `power/volume_role/vars/create_volume.yml`.
+2. Execute the role using Ansible Playbook.
+3. Monitor the output messages to verify success or debug errors.

 ## Code Example

 ```yaml